vinaywadhwa/compose-rules/docs/detekt.md

 ### Disabling a specific rule

-To disable a rule you have to follow the [instructions from the Detekt documentation](https://detekt.dev/docs/introduction/suppressing-rules), and use the id of the rule you want to disable.
+To disable a rule you have to follow the [instructions from the detekt documentation](https://detekt.dev/docs/introduction/suppressing-rules), and use the id of the rule you want to disable.

 For example, to disable `ComposableNaming`: